charleyedward/event-notified-etl/README.md

 ### Challenges and solutions

-Of course event notification is not panacea for all ETL problems.
-A highly decouple ETL has its benefits, however there are couple of key disadvantages.
+Of course event notification is not panacea for all ETL.
+A highly decoupled ETL has its benefits, however there are couple of key disadvantages.

 1. You might end up with large number of disparate components.
 This could make application deployment complex and hard to maintain.
 However this problem can be mitigated to a large extend with a good automation process for deploying application and infrastructure components.